Pacers' George Hill inspires youth at Barbershop Talk session

-Many students took turns asking Hill questions about his life as a pro basketball player, but the conversation also turned to more serious topics like dealing with anger and trauma growing up in a tough neighborhood.
-Hill listened to their stories, shared some of his experiences growing up in a similar environment, and offered encouragement.
+Many students took turns asking Hill questions about his life as a professional basketball player, but the conversation also turned to more serious topics such as dealing with anger and trauma growing up in a tough neighborhood.
+Hill listened to their stories, and shared some of his experiences growing up in a similar environment and offered encouragement.

 “My biggest takeaway was how all the kids talked about interaction with the police officers and how they feel.
 I broke it down to how I would think a cop would feel approaching a certain situation, and they started to understand a bit better,” Hill said.